ITR Season 2025 Banner

 The Full Value of Consideration or Sale Consideration

-However, in Finance Act 2002, a new provision was inserted where if the sale value is less than the value adopted by the Stamp Valuation Authority (SVA), then value as per SVA must be deemed to be the value of sale consideration.
+However, in the Finance Act 2002, a new provision was inserted where if the sale value is less than the value adopted by the Stamp Valuation Authority (SVA), then the value as per SVA must be deemed to be the value of sale consideration.

-Further in Finance Act 2020, the variation of 5% was increased to 10% and hence, if the sale value is less than the value adopted by the Stamp Valuation Authority (SVA) and the variation is more than 10% of the sale value, then value as per SVA shall be deemed to be the value of sale consideration.
+In the Finance Act 2020, the variation of 5% was increased to 10% and hence, if the sale value is less than the value adopted by the Stamp Valuation Authority (SVA) and the variation is more than 10% of the sale value, then value as per SVA shall be deemed to be the value of sale consideration.
 This is applicable with effect from 1st April 2021.

 Cost of Acquisition

 The cost of acquisition is the price paid for acquiring the property sold.
 It includes all the expenses incurred that are ancillary to the purchase of such property.
-Ancillary expenses can be brokerage commission, legal cost and any other cost associated with purchasing a residential property.
+Ancillary expenses can be brokerage commission, legal costs, and any other cost associated with purchasing a residential property.

 Improvement Cost Of Asset